 Grow Your Own | What to Do In March

 Spring is here, and the garden is bursting into life!
 It’s time to get outside and make the most of this exciting time of year.
-Read on for our top tips on what to be doing in the garden in March.
+Read on for our top tips on what to be doing in the vegetable garden in March.

 Sowing and Planting

 Sow winter brassicas in seed trays and tomato seeds in heated propagators.
 You can now also start your regular sowing of cut-and-come-again salads, to keep you fully stocked with greens for months to come.
 If you want to give melons a go this year, get these seeds sown in the greenhouse now too.
 It is also the month to sow fragrant perennial herbs such as lemon-balm, rosemary, sage, thyme and oregano.